-- 5. Do one of the following: - To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.
+- To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.

-- When rotating a guide, its angle displays in the top-left corner of the Stage or Camera view. - To adjust the distance between either one of the left and right vanishing points and the central vanishing point, click and drag on one of these points •.
+- When the mouse is positioned over the horizon line, the mouse cursor will change to \diamondsuit to indicate that you are about to rotate the guide. - When rotating a guide, its angle displays in the top-left corner of the Stage or Camera view. - To adjust the distance between either one of the left and right vanishing points and the central vanishing point, click and drag on one of these points •.